kelliott7/GHOST/README.md

 # GHOST - Gyroscopic Handheld Orientation Simulation Tool
 *A tabletop Three Axis Motion Simulator that takes input from the orientation of an Android device via Bluetooth communication.
-The center platform of the TAMS is moved by pitch, roll, and yaw motors to match the angular position of the phone.*
+The center platform of the TAMS is moved by pitch, roll, and yaw motors to match the angular position of the phone.
+This simulator was developed by Katie Elliott, Evan Baker, and Hannah Boulware of Hill Technical Solutions for display at the Space and Missile Defense Symposium.*
 ## GHOST App
 #### To download the GHOST app
 1. Open this link: https://gallery.appinventor.mit.edu/?galleryid=b9d5481b-f452-4536-bab6-d944d49cb560